raspberrypi-guide/raspberrypi-guide.github.io/docs/electronics/power-consumption-tricks.md

 # Reduce power consumption of the Raspberry Pi
 {: .no_toc }

 There are various ways to save power on your Raspberry Pi.
-Besides the model and reducing the processing needs, here are some extra steps to further reduce power consumption.
+Besides the model you use and reducing its processing needs, here are some extra steps to further reduce its power consumption.
 {: .fs-6 .fw-300 }

 ## Table of contents